Don’t make a fatal mistake.

 How to get help

-For many people, the best solution for opioid use disorder is medication-assisted treatment (MAT).
+For many people, the best solution for opioid use disorder is medications for opioid use disorder (MOUD).
 We serve about 920 clients in our methadone clinic.
 Thousands of people have their lives back thanks to our work.

 You can return unused medicines to one of 46 kiosks spread across Pierce County.